A conversation with Sarah Cannon and Mark Goldberg, Index Ventures’ new partners

 Goldberg: I haven’t found a magic bullet.
 It’s an aggressive push to reach a diverse set of channels of sourcing.

-Cannon: [Companies have big pools of strong candidates], the challenge for early stage is it’s harder to find out about those companies.
+Cannon: [Companies have big pools of strong candidates], the challenge early stage is it’s harder to find out about those companies.
 At the beginning it’s hard for people that aren’t as well networked.
 What’s a role that a large company has a big pool, how can they help them connect.
 I think about how to do that in a scalable way.
 The innovation that Google really did have is doing interviews.
 Rather than saying we’re gonna get people from top schools, we’re gonna have a test that tests for the engineering skills for this job.
 If you can prove you have these specific skills, I think that’s a great way.
 You get people who have the skillsets.

 TC: What are you looking for in startups that say they specifically focus on machine learning?

-On the vertical side, a lot of it is tech constraints.
+On the vertical side, a lot of is is tech constraints.
 I’d love to get into contracts, but [you have to] think about what’s possible — what you can do with a camera, where we are with machine vision and the applications of that with an immediate business context.
 [We look at] how many engineers and data scientists you have, what are the top 5 applications of your technology.
 You’ll very quickly find they’re doing something that could be automated quickly.

-Goldberg: Ninety-nine percent of the pitches that I hear across industries talk about machine learning.
+Goldberg: 99% of the pitches that I hear across industries talk about machine lerning.
 It’s become so ubiquitous as it’s almost meaningless, or it’s as horizontal as big data.
 What I look for is proprietary data.
 What is really critical is it’s not just algorithms but your ability to train a model faster than anyone else and in a way that’s more unique.
 You have access to some data pool, and the data is ultimately what sets it apart.
 For the vast majority, it’s a buzzword that they think will increase the valuation.
 A way to test that is to look at the technical DNA in the team.
-To me that’s a lot of suss out is this really machine learning, or is this empty words on a page?
+To me that’s a lot of suss out is this really machine learning, or is this empty words on a page.

 TC: What are the verticals you focus on right now?

-Note: Update: Cannon reached out to clarify a few things from the interview, which we’ve sprinkled some updates throughout.